postsuchasnist/entropy-minimization-analysis/README.md

 The implementation combines nonlinear optimization with visualization, producing both static plots (Matplotlib) and an interactive heatmap (Plotly) for exploring the solution landscape.

-Visualization helps reveal structures that are not immediately obvious from raw numerical data.
+Visualization helps reveal patterns and structures that are not immediately obvious from raw numerical data and support deeper analytical reasoning about the system.

 ---